 P. Lewis, Royal Welsh Fusiliers.
 Cannot be identified.
 There were two P. Lewis that were killed while serving with the RWF in the Great War, and both were from North Wales.

 Charles Henry Morgan, Private, 126129, Machine Gun Corps.
-Charles was the son of Thomas Henry and Janet Morgan, of 34, Dew Street, Haverfordwest.
-He enlisted there into the Welsh Regiment, with the Regimental Number 203538, and after training as a Lewis Gun Specialist, was transferred into the 38th Battalion, Machine Gun Corps, attached to the 38th (Welsh) Division.
+Charles was born in 1888, the son of Thomas Henry Morgan and Janet Morgan (nee Thomas), of 34, Dew Street, Haverfordwest.
+He was educated at Haverfordwest Grammar School and worked as an accountant prior to enlisting at Haverfordwest into the 4th Battalion, Welsh Regiment, with the Regimental Number 203538.
+After training as a Lewis Gun Specialist, Charles was transferred into the 38th Battalion, Machine Gun Corps, which was attached to the 38th (Welsh) Division.
 The Division had landed in France during December 1915 and had spent their first winter in the trenches near Armentieres.
 In June they marched south to the Somme, where they were tasked with the capture of Mametz Wood.
 The attack on the wood began on 7 July, but met with fierce resistance, and it took until 14 July to clear the wood.
 The Division suffered terrible casualties at Mametz, and were taken out of the line, and moved to Ypres to rebuild.
 Here they fought at the Battle of Pilckem Ridge, and the Battle of Langemarck.
-They then moved to Armentieres, where they remained from September 1917 until March, 1918 when the German Spring Offensive was launched.
-The British had been over-run on the Somme, and so in April the Division was moved south, taking up positions North of Albert, from where they weathered the storm of the coming months, until the war turned during the Battle of Amiens, on 8 August, 1918.
-The Germans had now lost the upper hand, and the British regained the lost ground on the Somme after an attack which began on 21 August, with the 38th Welsh in the midst of the attack during the Battle of Albert, and then moving east, where they fought at the Battle of Bapaume.
-Charles was wounded during the Battle of Albert, and died on 24 August 1918.
-He is buried in Daours Communal Cemetery Extension, France.
-His brother Frederick was killed at Gallipoli in November 1915.
+They then moved to Armentieres, where they remained from September 1917 until March 1918 when the German Spring Offensive was launched.
+The British had been over-run on the Somme, and so in April the Division was moved south, taking up positions North of Albert, from where they weathered the storm of the coming months, until the war turned during the Battle of Amiens, on 8 August 1918.
+The Germans had now lost the upper hand, and the British regained the lost ground on the Somme after an attack which began on 21 August, with the 38th Welsh during the attack during the Battle of Albert, and then moving east, where they fought at the Battle of Bapaume.
+Charles was wounded during the Battle of Albert, and died at the 61st Casualty Clearing Station, Daours on 24 August 1918.
+He is buried at Daours Communal Cemetery Extension, France.
+His brother Frederick had died at Malta due to illness contracted at Gallipoli in November 1915.

 Frederick Morgan, Private, 390, Welsh Regiment.
 Frederick was the son of Thomas Henry and Janet Morgan, of 34, Dew Street, Haverfordwest.
 Frederick was one of the many young men of Haverfordwest who joined the local Battalion, the 1/4th Battalion, Welsh Regiment, which was attached to 159 Brigade, 53rd (Welsh) Division.
 The Division moved to the Mediterranean, sailing from Devonport in July 1915 arriving at Mudros by 5 August 1915.
 From here they moved to Gallipoli, landing on 8 August.
 Here they immediately faced the chaotic leadership that was to lead to the ultimate failure of the campaign, and spent the next few days in isolated pockets, fighting against a Turkish counter-attack during the Battle of Sari Bair, and then at the Attack on Scimitar Hill.
 The Division remained here throughout the coming months, and suffered severe losses in manpower strength during the great November 1915 blizzard on Gallipoli, when its total strength was reduced to less than that of a full-strength Brigade.
 By now Frederick had been evacuated to Malta, where he died of sickness on 5 November 1915, aged 20.
 Frederick is buried in Pieta Military Cemetery, Malta.
 His brother Charles also fell.